-Enrollment fee is a one-time only fee paid when the student first enrolls at Footprints.
+Enrollment fee is a one-time only fee paid when the student first enrols at Footprints.
 The enrollment fee is non-refundable and non-transferrable.
 This fee holds a child's place at the school for 5 working days only, during which time parents must complete all requested forms and payments.
 After the fifth day, the school cannot guarantee to hold a space for the child.
 An additional enrollment fee is required if a student is re-enrolled at Footprints after being withdrawn prior to completion of their Grade (as is stated on page 5).

 Capital and Administration fee is paid annually either upon enrollment for new students or at the end of April (April 30th) for students who are going to the next academic year.
 The capital and administration fee is also to reserve your child's place in the school for the following year.
-After 30 April, enrollment will be opened to the public and positions cannot be guaranteed without payment of the capital and administration fee.
-They are used for the purchase or maintenance of equipment and facilities, and for construction or renovations of classrooms.
-These fees are non-refundable and non-transferable.
+After 30 April, enrollment will be opened to the public, and positions cannot be guaranteed without full payment of the capital & administration fee.
+These fees cover the cost of study materials and resources for students for the entire school year.
+The fees are non-refundable and non-transferable.